At a Glance

 Highlight Relevant Experience: In your CV and cover letter, emphasise any previous experience in assessment, training, or education.
 Use specific examples to demonstrate how your background aligns with the role.

-Show Flexibility: Since the role allows for home-based work but requires local presence, mention your flexibility in working arrangements.
-Highlight your willingness to attend the Glasgow office and client premises as needed.
+Show Flexibility: Since the role allows for home-based work but requires local presence, mention your willingness to commute to the Glasgow office and attend client premises when necessary.
+This shows you are adaptable and committed.

-Craft a Strong Cover Letter: Write a compelling cover letter that not only introduces yourself but also explains why you are passionate about the role of Skills Assessor.
-Make sure to connect your skills and experiences directly to the job requirements.
+Craft a Strong Cover Letter: Write a compelling cover letter that not only introduces yourself but also explains why you are interested in the Skills Assessor position.
+Make sure to connect your skills and experiences to the job requirements.

 How to prepare for a job interview at Realise Recruitment Ltd